reselbob/fatjenkins/README.md

 # FatJenkins

-A fat version of the Jenkins container that includes often used utilities such as node, npm, curl, etc
+A fat version of the Jenkins container that includes often used utilities and programs such as node, npm, curl, etc

 `docker build -f fatjenkins:v1 .`